microsoft/aitour-azure-openai-assistants/session-delivery-resources/demo-1/README.md

 The core of the demo is a SQLite Contoso Sales Database, it's 40000 rows of synthetic sales data.
 When the application starts, it reads the database schema, product categories, product types, and reporting years, then incorporates this information into the instruction context for the Azure OpenAI Assistants API.

-With this information, the Azure OpenAI Assistants API can answer questions about Contoso’s sales data, generate SQL queries, and execute them against the SQLite database using function calling.
+With this information, the Azure OpenAI Assistants API can answer questions about Contoso’s sales data, generate SQL queries, and execute them against the Read Only SQLite database using function calling.
 Additionally, the API can generate Python code to create visualizations, such as pie charts and tables, based on the data, and produce Excel files that users can download for further analysis.

 ### Objections